The Ultimate Guide to 2021 Music Festivals

 When: October 1-3 and 8-10

 What to know: Austin is one of the biggest music capitals in the nation, and ACL is one of the city's largest music celebrations.
 It might not be as expansive as SXSW, but the huge fest, which is thrown over two weekends from Zilker Park, always features a bill that's as massive as it is full of hitmakers with both indie upstarts and legacy acts filling it out.
-More details should come at a later date.
+Right now, the Texas-based fest just notes the inherent risk of attending, and more details in terms of health and safety could come at a later date.

 Where: San Francisco, CA